 Music is a fun lesson where the students learn to interact with each other, work together and develop confidence through creativity and performance.

 In Years 10 & 11, students may choose to do IGCSE Music.
 Following the University of Cambridge International Exam Board syllabus 0410, students embark on an exciting 2 year course studying the key features of the periods of musical history from 1600 to the present day, learning about the instruments of the orchestra, exploring music from around the world, analysing a set piece and embarking on a comprehensive theory course.

 While 40% of the course is completed in a listening exam which takes place in May of Year 11, the remaining 60% is practical coursework (submitted in April of Year 11).
 Students must perform and record one solo piece and one group piece and compose 2 contrasting original pieces.
 The coursework submissions may be in any genre and on any instrument (the voice is counted as an instrument at this level).

 Key Stage 5

-In Year 12, students prepare for a 2 hr written exam in May based on 2 areas of study which require the knowledge and analysis of approximately 7 works set by the exam board as well as a wider general appreciation of music.
-Areas of study have recently included: Music in War & Peace, The First Viennese School and Music for Love and Loss.
+In Year 12, students prepare for a 2 hr written exam in May based on the knowledge and analysis of works set by the exam board as well as a wider general appreciation of music.

-In Year 13, the remaining 2 units are purely coursework, consisting of a 12-20 minute focused solo recital and an 8 minute composition.
+In Year 13, the remaining 2 units are purely coursework, consisting of a 15-20 minute focused solo recital with research and a 6-8 minute composition with research.